Differential Privacy as a Causal Property

-Similarly, we replace $D = \langle D_1, D_2, D_3\rangle$ with $D := \langle D_1, D_2, D_3\rangle$.
-That is, we consider the value of the whole database to be caused by the values of the data points and nothing more.
-Furthermore, we require that the $D_1, D_2, D_3$ only cause $D$ and do not have any other effects.
-In particular, we do not allow $D_i$ to affect $D_j$ for $i \neq j$.
-Looking at our example program $\texttt{prog}_{\mc{A}}$, this is the case.
-This requirement might seem to prevent one person's attribute from affecting another's, for example, preventing one person's race from affecting his child's race.
+This requirement might seem to prevent one person's attribute from affecting another's, for example, preventing a mother's genetic condition from affecting her child's genetic condition.
 This is not the case since $D_1, D_2, D_3$ represent the data points provided as inputs to the algorithm and not the actual attributes themselves.
-One could model the actual attributes, such as race itself, as random variables $R_1, R_2, R_3$ where $D_i := R_i$ for all $i$ and allow $R_i$ to affect $R_j$ without changing how intervening on the $D_i$s works.
+One could model the actual attributes, such as genetics itself, as random variables $R_1, R_2, R_3$ where $D_i := R_i$ for all $i$ and allow $R_i$ to affect $R_j$ without changing how intervening on the $D_i$s works.
 For example, $\texttt{prog}_{\mc{A}}$ might be called in the following context:

-which does not say how the input $R_1$ or $R_3$ are set but does model that $R_2$ is assigned $R_1$.
+which does not say how the inputs $R_1$ or $R_3$ are set but does model that $R_2$ is assigned $R_1$.
 We can graphically represent these relationships as a \emph{graphical model}, similar to the one in Figure~\ref{fig:causal-privacy} with $n-2 = 1$ and an intermediate variable $D$ representing the database put between the data points and the output.
 Note that while $D_1$ and $D_2$ are associated, equal in fact, neither causes the other and they can be changed independently of one another, which can be seen from neither being downstream from the other.